 The award is valued at $6,000.
-To be eligible for an award, applicants must have a cumulative GPA of at least 3.0 in Italian and complete an ITA or ITW course at the 3000 level or higher level Italian course at FSU by not later than the end of the semester in which the application is made.
+To be eligible for an award, applicants must have a declared major in Italian, a cumulative GPA of at least 3.0 in Italian and must have completed an ITA or ITW course at the 3000 level or higher-level Italian course at FSU by no later than the end of the semester in which the application is made.

 GENERAL CONDITIONS AND PROCEDURES GOVERNING WINTHROP-KING AWARDS

 - All applicants for Winthrop-King awards must apply separately for admission to their intended program of study abroad.
 Admissions deadlines and procedures are administered by the organizing body of the study abroad program, for which the Winthrop-King Fund has no responsibility.

 - All Winthrop-King awards are subject to the availability of funds.
 Awards are made for future study in the semester specified in the application; they may not be made for current or past semesters nor for a semester prior to that following the semester in which application results are announced.
 Awards are made for the specified semester and may not be deferred until a later date.
 Awards cannot be taken up after graduation from FSU.
 Successful applicants who are unable to attend the program for which they are awarded funds must repay the award within 7 days of the commencement of the program.

 - Awards will not be granted for study on programs which FSU prohibits or discourages its students from attending, e.g. on the grounds of U.S. State Department travel warnings; awards may be withdrawn at any time on the grounds of revised FSU advice or prohibition.